 “It is economism to allow material gain to obscure the danger that we may forfeit liberty, variety, and justice and that the concentration of power may grow, and it is also economism to forget that people do not live by cheaper vacuum cleaners alone but by other and higher things which may wither in the shadow of giant industries and monopolies.”

-In parallel, the liberal Swedish economist Gunnar Myrdal, in The Political Element in the Development of Economic Theory (Chp.
-2), noted,
+In parallel, the liberal Swedish economist Gunnar Myrdal, in Chapter 2 of The Political Element in the Development of Economic Theory, noted:

 “The prosperity of a nation depends upon the acquisitive efforts of its citizens.
 But acquisitiveness has its roots in such immoral qualities as the desire for power, ambition, the love of luxury, etc.”